AndreyZlobin/AndreyZlobin/README.md

 I have a deep affection for open source projects and contribute whenever I get the opportunity.

 ---
-If you're interested in collaborating, please reach out!
+If you're interested in a collaboration, please be in touch!

 ⭐️ From [Andrey](https://github.com/AndreyZlobin)